At least eight rockets target US Embassy in Baghdad

 “We call on all Iraqi political and governmental leaders to take steps to prevent such attacks and hold accountable those responsible,” the statement said.

-The US withdrew some staff from the embassy earlier this month, temporarily reducing personnel ahead of the first anniversary of the US airstrike that killed Iran’s top general, Qassim Soleimani, outside Baghdad’s airport on January 3.
+The US withdrew some staff from the embassy earlier in December, temporarily reducing personnel ahead of the first anniversary of the US airstrike that killed Iran’s top general, Qassim Soleimani, outside Baghdad’s airport on January 3.

 American officials said the reduction stemmed from concerns about a possible retaliatory strike.